Code of Integrity and Professional Conduct: How we Work

 Objective

-No code can be all encompassing, and situations may arise that are not addressed specifically in this document.
+No code can be all encompassing, and situations may arise that are not specifically addressed in this document.
 If you find yourself in a dilemma, or have a question about what to do, start by reviewing this Code.
 It links to other resources, including relevant laws and CPIs.
-You can also refer to a CRA-specific Model for integrity-based decision making or discuss the issue with your manager.
+You can also refer to the CRA-specific Model for integrity-based decision making or discuss the issue with your manager.
+Where a provision in this Code differs from what is set out in the underlying corporate policy instrument, the corporate policy instrument takes priority.

 CRA mission, vision, and values